fieldtrip/website/development/realtime/buffer_cpp.md

 to disk.
 On top of that, the "SignalConfiguration" provides a few commonly used properties such as the desired bandwidth (cutoff frequency) and filter order for lowpass filtering, a decimation factor for downsampling streamed data and so on.
-It also provides functions for parsing these configuration options from a text file (see the wiki page for the [Biosemi acquisition driver](/development/realtime/biosemi) for an example).
+It also provides functions for parsing these configuration options from a text file (see the wiki page for the [BioSemi acquisition driver](/development/realtime/biosemi) for an example).

 "ChannelSelection" could actually be used in both ways: